Rha3L/CodeJournal/src/1_pointers_in_C.md

 - Array as function arguments is using call by reference
 - The changes made to the array in the function will change the value of the array and be reflected in the main function.
 - Size of array has to be calculated in main function and passed to the SumOfElements function
 - Both name of array A `SumOfElements(A, size)`and the pointer to the first element `SumOfElements(&A[0], size)` can be passed to SumOfElements function.
-If the pointer to the first element was used, it can be treated as pointer variable that can perform all other pointer operations, such as increment or decrement.
+If the pointer to the first element was used, it can be treated as pointer variable that can perform pointer arithmetic and dereferencing.
 It cannot be done if array name was passed in.

 ### Character Arrays (Strings) and Pointers